 Always look for an alarm which carries the British Standard kitemark, as this means that the alarm has achieved a standard acceptable to the British Standards Institution (BSI).
 Also make sure that the alarms still have the full ten year product life that is the standard for smoke alarms and has not been kept in a warehouse for too long.
 Some Amazon and eBay sellers sell old stock that other retailers sold off at bargain prices.

 Smoke alarms use various methods of detection and it is important to select the most appropriate.

 The most popular smoke alarm models are:

 1) Ionisation smoke alarms: The oldest type of smoke alarm and still the standard in the UK.
 The ionisation smoke alarm contains a small amount of radio-activity to operate.
 Ionisation smoke alarms are now being phased out and it is recommended that you replace your old ionisation smoke alarms with an optical smoke alarm.

 2) Optical smoke alarms (also called photoelectric): These detect fire with a small light beam within a chamber.
 There is no radio-activity in optical alarms and optical alarms are best suited for rooms with soft furnishings such as bedrooms, lounges and also halls.
 Optical smoke alarms are less likely to give false alarms from burnt toast when installed near a kitchen.

 3) Heat alarms: These alarms detect excessive temperatures in a kitchen or garage.
 Some heat detectors also detect an unusual speed of temperature rise.
 These alarms are the answer to false alarms in your kitchen or garage.
 They are not suitable for the hall or the rest of the house!

-4) Combination smoke and CO (carbon monoxide) alarms: These alarms detect both smoke and carbon monoxide and safe space as well as costs.
+4) Combination smoke and CO (carbon monoxide) alarms: These alarms detect both smoke and carbon monoxide and save space as well as costs.
 They give different alarm signals to differentiate the two causes of an alarm.

 Detailed information about the different smoke alarm sensor types can be found on the Safelincs site